Is the Greatest Book List Worth it? Partly Yes and Mostly No.

 Negative points of that site:

-1. The ranking 'per se' is absolutely meaningless, how do you justify the rank of "Huckleberry Finn" (20) vs "All Quiet on the Western Front" (82) vs "Hunger Games" (1371).
+1. The ranking 'per se' is absolutely meaningless, can you justify ranking "Huckleberry Finn" as #20, and "All Quiet on the Western Front" as #82 and "Hunger Games" as #1371.

-3. The titles are either translated or original, no consistency - which shows that they didn't work on the data.
+3. The titles of the books are either translated or original, no consistency - which shows that they didn't work on the data.
 Unfortunately, they didn't provide original titles.
 So, even if the original language is said to be German, they randomly provide the titles in English or German.
 It would be nice to have double titles: original and translated (English is OK).

-4. Many books have either unknown authors, or unknown publication data or unknown language which shows that they didn't work too much on the data.
+4. Many books have either unknown authors, or unknown publication years or unknown language which shows that they didn't work too much on the data.
 A day or 2 working with AI (Gemini, ChatGPT) would have solved most solvable errors.
 But they ask you to correct their data.
 The easy way.

-5. Other data errors (doubles, wrong authors, ...).
-There is also one error related to their copy process.
+6. There is also one error related to their copy process.
 If a title contained a ":" and they copied it, the title after copying had lost the ":" and the part after the ":"

-6. Annoying advertisements.
+7. Annoying advertisements.
 Lots of!
 And very slow loading of new pages.

 Good points of that site:

-2. A list of read-worthy books.
+2. A huge list of read-worthy books.

 It seems that the site mainly exists to make referral money from sending you to Amazon or other online bookstores.